This supplement impacts your cognition, athleticism,health, and virtually facet of human performance:

 Virtually Everyone Needs More

 Essential amino acids are an antidote to insufficient dietary protein intake.
-Even if you chow down drumsticks, rib eyes, and salmon you’re likely missing specific amino acids critical for your brain and body to operate smoothly.
+Even if you chow down drumsticks, rib-eyes, and wild-caught salmon, you’re likely missing specific amino acids critical for your brain and body to operate smoothly.

 The folks that stand to benefit most from supplementing EAAs include: